SeriousOldMan/Simulator-Controller/Docs/AI Race Spotter.md

 | Gained on car behind     | 1.5                     |

 Please note, that the corresponding settings in the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database) will follow the naming conventions for Session settings, for example: "Spotter: Threshold for Lap Up car in range".

+### Optimizing Performance

+Processing all this information is time consuming by itself, but on a typical gaming PC we are talking only about a few hundred milliseconds.
+The real issue, if you encounter late or outdated information like a faster car notification which already had overtook you a second ago, will be speech processing.
+Especially, if you are using a long processing pipeline with remote speech synthesis, a *Rephrasing* booster and possibly a LLM filter post-processor, this can easily add a few seconds.
+So you have to find the best compromise between immersive speech and perfect alert timing.

 ## Simulator Integration